Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         Scan the address given in --url even though it redirects elsewhere.
 Use it where the redirect is the very thing to look behind, for example a compromised site redirecting its visitors away.
-Mutually exclusive with --wpscan-follow-redirect in effect, since the two ask for opposite behaviour.
+Has no effect where --wpscan-follow-redirect is set as well, which wins.
   --wpscan-no-update    Skip the refresh of the local vulnerability database
                         before scanning.
 The check refreshes it on every run by default, so a site is graded against current data